Hexagram 11泰Peace

 — Legge (1882)

 Line 6 is the line for which Peace was always going to end and the hexagram's clearest instruction about what to do when the end has arrived.
 The image is brutal in its precision.
 The city wall falls back into the moat — not torn down, not breached, but collapsed inward by erosion, the earth of the wall returning to the trench it was originally lifted from.
 The configuration that made Peace possible has finished.
 The structure has begun to settle into its undifferentiated state.
-The actor at line 6 is the actor with the last clear sight of the change before it becomes consensus reality.
+At line 6 you are the one with the last clear sight of the change before it becomes consensus reality.

 勿用師 — do not use the army — is the first hard instruction.
-The temptation when Peace turns is to push back against the turn with the instruments that built Peace in the first place: budget, mandate, force, escalation.
+The temptation when Peace turns is to push back with the same instruments that built Peace in the first place: budget, mandate, force, escalation.
 The line forbids it.
-The configuration the army was effective inside has dissolved; using the army now will accelerate the dissolution, not slow it.
-For executives the operational version is direct: this is not the quarter to launch the new growth initiative, escalate the legal posture, or restructure the org by edict.
+The configuration the army was effective inside has dissolved; using the army now accelerates the dissolution rather than slowing it.
+The organizational version is direct: this is not the quarter to launch the new initiative, escalate the legal fight, or restructure by edict.
 Each of those moves presumes a level of aligned consent the season no longer supplies.

 PostureEnergies meeting · what 'peace' actually requires